galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 public IMessageQueue queue3;
 ```

-You can also instantiate multiple queues on multiple queue managers:
+You can also instantiate multiple IBM MQ queues on multiple queue managers:

 ```java
 @QueueManager(tag = "DISTQMGR")